rtcharity/resources.eahub.org/content/events/clubs-fair.md

 **Resources**

-* This document has info on Against Malaria Foundation, The Humane League, and John Hopkins Centre for Health Security
+* <a target="_blank" href="https://docs.google.com/presentation/d/17UmYAIneKhYOlmhw7sECo7YgpFOk-ihKIGnjC8lh7Ew/edit#slide=id.p3">This document has posters</a> for running a Lightning Giving Game with the Against Malaria Foundation, the Humane League, and John Hopkins Centre for Health Security

 ### Approach 2: Two-step Giving Game, with one excellent charity and one appealing but ineffective or harmful charity